 No medieval lady – or anyone else – stopped by to play with my mind, but Hay Castle did look wonderfully unearthly at night.

 Hay-on-Wye: castles and books

 On the English border, Hay-on-Wye – or Y Gelli Gandryll in Welsh – not only has a wonderful medieval castle.
 The town is also a member of the International Organisation of Book Towns.
 Book shops and books are everywhere!
 This tiny town has a population of 1 900 – and more than 30 bookshops!
 Every year at the end of May, the little town hosts a literary festival.

 As if that isn’t enough, books are for sale outdoors, too.
 Along the walls of Hay Castle, in sheds, everywhere – are shelves with books.
-Anyone may take a book, or five, and put money in a tin – on a trust system – similar to Fjærland, Norway’s book town.
+Anyone may take a book, or five, and put money in a tin – on a trust system – similar to Fjærland, one of Norway’s book towns.

 Hay isn’t only about books, though.
 As it’s located within the gorgeous Brecon Beacons National Park, there are heaps of opportunities for the more outdoorsy type: hiking, biking, caving, horse riding, canoeing, rafting, hang-gliding and much more.